 Posted on: Sep 26, 2018, | By Candy, WayKen Marketing Manager

-Before a long time, manufacturers always associate rapid injection molding with mass production, steel machined durable press-forms and considerable capital investments.
+For a long time, manufacturers always associate rapid tooling with mass production, steel machined durable press-forms, and considerable capital investments.
 And they ignore the fact that plastic injection molding is the ideal method for the production of a wide range of complex plastic components, and can benefit OEMs across many different industries.
 However, with the development of prototyping technologies, rapid injection molding has rightfully claimed its place among the foremost prototyping techniques.

 What is Rapid Injection Molding?

 Rapid injection molding process is technologically speaking the same as conventional injection molding.
 The main differences are in how the tooling is manufactured.